Atonement: The inside story on that iconic green dress

-To commemorate the film’s 10th anniversary, Atonement costume designer Jacqueline Durran — nominated for her work here, as well as on Wright’s Pride & Prejudice, and who won an Oscar for her work on his Anna Karenina — gave EW the backstory on how the dress came to be, why she thinks it still resonates, and whether finding the “perfect yellow” for this year’s Beauty and the Beast remake was as difficult as landing on that iconic green.
+To commemorate the film's footprint on cinema, Atonement costume designer Jacqueline Durran — nominated for her work here, as well as on Wright's Pride & Prejudice (2005), Darkest Hour (2017), Cyrano (2021), and who won an Oscar for her work on his Anna Karenina — gives EW the backstory on how the dress came to be, why she thinks it still resonates, and whether finding the "perfect yellow" for 2017's Beauty and the Beast remake was as difficult as landing on that iconic green.

-ENTERTAINMENT WEEKLY: This is one costume that people still talk about, 10 years later, as one of their absolute favorites and most memorable.
+ENTERTAINMENT WEEKLY: This is one costume that people still talk about as one of their absolute favorites and most memorable.
 Why do you think that is?

 Replicas have sold for insane amounts of money.
 One went for more than $30,000.

 Crazy, isn't it?
 I think they sold one of ours actually.
 We had several.
 They're quite fragile.
 We had quite a few made for the movie and I think one, at least, was sold maybe a year after to charity, for a lot of money — like tens of thousands of dollars.
 Incredible.